appie2go/DomainObjects/readme.md

 }
 ```

-## Creating an entity that does not use a Guid as id
+## Creating an entity that does not use a GUID as id

-This code is easiest to use with entities that use Guids for ids.
+This code is easiest to use with entities that use GUIDs for ids.
 However, it supports any other type of id, too.
 To make that work, implement the id yourself.
 Like this:

 ``` csharp
 public class BookId : Id<Book, int>